OUR TOP TIPS ON HOW TO QUICKLY LASH DIFFICULT PARTS OF THE EYE

-Lashing the inner and outer corners may be a bit of a struggle, but with a few really cool quick tricks from our experts you will be able to handle any challenging areas without the hassle!
+Lashing the inner and outer corners may be a bit of a struggle; but with a few really quick tricks from our experts, you will be able to handle any challenging areas without the hassle!

-Use the tape whenever you can – gently lift and pull inner and outer corners and don’t worry, the client won’t even notice!
+Use the tape whenever you can – gently lift and pull the inner and outer corners.
+Don’t worry, the client won’t even notice!

-When working with inner corners, cut a piece of tape place it closes and parallels to the lash line, pulling gently towards the brow arch.
-This technique helps you to reveal all hidden lashes and significantly improves your visibility when it comes to isolation.
+When working with inner corners, cut a piece of tape and place it close and parallel to the lash line, pulling gently towards the brow arch.
+This technique will helps to reveal all of the hidden lashes and significantly improves your visibility when it comes to isolation.

 Video by @veronica.rich.londonlashpro

 In the outer corners, place the piece of tape perpendicular to the lash line and gently pull it upwards.
-This will lift the lashes that usually grow very straight or even downwards in that area.
-Always remember to check with a dental mirrorthat you didn’t accidentally open the client’s eye as it may cause chemical burn or irritation.
+This will lift the lashes that usually grows very straight or even downwards in that area.
+Always remember to check with a dental or lash mirror that you didn’t accidentally open the client’s eye as it may cause chemical burn or irritation.

 Picture by @anastasia_londonlashpro

-When starting your work fill the top layers first, this way after an hour you can tape some of the lashes up and reveal the bottom layers.
+Always fill the top layers first!
+This way, after an hour of lashing you can tape some of the lashes up and reveal the bottom layers.
 That will give you easier access to outer corners.

 These techniques will require some practice but once you figure out how to use them they are real game-changers!
-Let us know in comments what other tricks would you like us to share with you.
+Let us know on Insta what other tricks would you like us to share with you on.